-Brown was on “Newsbeast” this week seated next to the company’s new CEO Baba Shetty as they dissected the reasons why Newsweek was shedding staff and its print publication.
-The theme of Brown’s remarks was the need for protection, both of journalists and content.
+Brown was on “Newsbeast” this week with the company’s new CEO Baba Shetty dissecting the reasons why Newsweek was shedding staff and its print publication.
+Brown spoke of the need for protection, of journalists and content.
 Senior columnist John Avlon was all suited up as he lollypopped his bosses with the opening question phrased as a statement: “So we are taking the bull by the horns, going all digital…”

 “We are,” replied Brown.
 “We must embrace the future.”
 Brown said Newsweek was 80 years old and it was time to start looking at the next 80 years.

 “We decided to take away the when and…embrace it, be ready for it.”

 The new CEO, a “brand guru”, said Newsweek was a great brand and a powerful media icon but was encumbered by “the form factor” and its economics.
 To take away issues of physical printing distribution and circulation, Shetty said, by porting the core product to digital would be “incredibly liberating”.

 “We thought it was more important to protect the journalists, the contents, the photographers, the ideas.”

 Brown said she wanted a digital Newsweek to focus on the marketplace of ideas.
 But how then, would it be different to the Daily Beast, also entirely online, asked Avlon.

 Shetty stepped in to say they were “incredibly complementary”.